Veraticus/huey/README.markdown

 # Huey

-Easy control of your Phillips Hue lights, in an attractive Gem format!
+Easy control of your Philips Hue lights, in an attractive Gem format!

 ## Installation